pixelsdb/pixels/README.md

 They will be used in the installation of Pixels.

 Pixels is compatible with different query engines, such as Trino, Presto, and Hive.
-The query engine integrations can be easily built using maven.
+The query engine integrations also can be built using maven.
 For example, to build the Trino integration for Pixels, just git clone [pixels-trino](https://github.com/pixelsdb/pixels-trino), and build it using `mvn package` in the local git repository.

-> Pixels by itself is compatible with Java 8 or above.
-However, third-party query engines such as Trino may require a later JDK (e.g., Trino 405/465 requires JDK17.0.3+/23.0.1+).
+> Pixels by itself is compatible with Java 8+ and Maven 3.8+.
+However, third-party query engines such as Trino may require
+> a later JDK (e.g., Trino 405/466 requires JDK17.0.3+/23.0.0+) and Maven (e.g., Trino 466 requires Maven 3.9.9).
-> It is fine build Pixels and the query engine connector (e.g., pixels-trino) with the same or different versions of JDK.
+> It is fine to build the query engine integration (e.g., `pixels-trino`) with the same or higher versions of JDK and Maven than Pixels.

-After building `pixels-trino`, find the following zip files in the build target directories:
-* `pixels-trino-listener-*.zip`, this is the event listener plugin for Trino.
-* `pixels-trino-connector-*.zip`, this is the connector for Trino.

-They will be used in the installation of the integration.

 ## Develop Pixels in IntelliJ